A new poll suggests that Nike's reputation is taking a beating over its Colin Kaepernick ad (NKE)

 Now, Nike's favorability among customers may be taking a hit, at least, that is, according to one of the first polls to measure consumer sentiment in the immediate aftermath of the ad.

-In a survey of 1,694 adults, Morning Consult found that net favorability of the brand had dropped 34 points overall, from 69 to 35, since the ad was released.
+In surveys of more than 8,000 adults, Morning Consult found that net favorability of the brand had dropped 34 points overall, from 69 to 35, since the ad was released.
 Morning Consult constantly monitors brand reputation and was able to compare results of its surveys both before and after the ad made headlines.
 Brands can score on a scale of -100 to 100.

 Among those who identified as Nike customers, net favorability dropped 13 points from 91 to 78.
 Favorability also dropped among Nike's core demographic of Gen Z and millennials.
 The only group that now has a net unfavorable rating — dropping all the way from a net positive of 75 points — were customers who identified themselves as Republicans.